Aliases for KIR2DL4 Gene

 GeneCards Summary for KIR2DL4 Gene

 KIR2DL4 (Killer Cell Immunoglobulin Like Receptor, Two Ig Domains And Long Cytoplasmic Tail 4) is a Protein Coding gene.
 Diseases associated with KIR2DL4 include Duane Retraction Syndrome.
-Among its related pathways are Allograft rejection and Immune response Role of DAP12 receptors in NK cells.
-GO annotations related to this gene include transmembrane signaling receptor activity.
+Among its related pathways are Innate Immune System and Immune response Role of DAP12 receptors in NK cells.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity.
 An important paralog of this gene is KIR3DL2.

 UniProtKB/Swiss-Prot for KIR2DL4 Gene